CodyReichert/awesome-cl/README.md

 For Emacs Lisp:

 * [CEDAR](https://gitlab.com/sasanidas/cedar) - an advance interactive development environment aiming to be Emacs compatible with all the features that come with it.
-(WIP)
+Unmaintained.
 * [CLOCC's elisp.lisp](https://sourceforge.net/p/clocc/hg/ci/default/tree/src/cllib/elisp.lisp) - Emacs Lisp in Common Lisp.
   * implementation of the Emacs Lisp language as a Common Lisp package.
 [1999]
   * does not attempt to reimplement the library of functions provided in Emacs to manipulate buffers and other related objects, so it focuses on the "pure" Emacs Lisp language; but it was able to run the non-UI parts of the Emacs Calendar.
 (S. Monnier, M. Sperber)